Handbook home

 - The capacity to communicate, both orally and in writing;

-- The capacity to participate as a member of a team; and
+- The capacity to participate in group discussion;

 On completion of the subject, students should also have developed the following skills specific to the discipline of law: